 For 2023, Mr. Apt also was eligible to receive performance-based bonus(es) based on the net operating income (NOI) of our acquisitions.
-Specifically, he was eligible to receive bonus(es) equal to 3.0% of the applicable entity's

-NOI in the first year after the acquisition, 2.0% of the applicable entity's NOI in the second year after the acquisition and 1.0% of the applicable entity's NOI for each year thereafter.
+Specifically, he was eligible to receive bonus(es) equal to 3.0% of the applicable entity's NOI in the first year after the acquisition, 2.0% of the applicable entity's NOI in the second year after the acquisition and 1.0% of the applicable entity's NOI for each year thereafter.
 Bonuses are payable on the closing anniversary of the applicable acquisition.
-For 2023, Mr. Apt's aggregate performance-based bonus under this program was \$2.938,342.
+For 2023, Mr. Apt's aggregate performance-based bonus under this program was \$2,938,342.

-In connection with this offering, the target annual bonuses for each of Messrs.
-Murray, Hancock, Jergensen, Sanford and Apt will be %, %, %, % and % of annual base salary, respectively, effective upon the closing of this offering.
+Upon the consummation of this offering, the target annual bonuses for each of Messrs.
+Murray, Hancock, Jergensen, Sanford and Apt will be %, %, %, %, and % of annual base salary, respectively.